 - Pulse until finely ground.
 Add to large pot.

-- In separate bowl, mix the hot chili powder, taco seasoning, cumin, onion powder, garlic powder and brown sugar.
+- Add in tomatoes, tomato sauce, green chilis, hot chili powder, taco seasoning, cumin, onion powder, garlic powder and brown sugar.
+Mix well.

 - Add ground turkey.